 From the author:

-- What lies in store in 2022 with regards to the drought?
-The severity has lessened a bit due to the wet fall and early winter.
-There is still moderate and severe drought in the northeast, due to two years of below normal precipitation.
-Large lakes in the northeast (Vermilion and Sea Gull) froze over in early November at levels still quite low.
+- What lies in store in 2023 with regards to the drought?
+The severity has lessened a bit due to some timely rains before freeze-up and the wet early winter.
+There is still moderate drought in the west and east central parts of the state, due to the summer and fall 2022 deficits.
+Parts of southwestern Minnesota is still in a Severe Drought, Many lakes in the persistent drought areas are still quite low.
 A very snowy season will give an assist, but it will be when the rains come back in April and May will that determine the direction of the drought.
-The Climate Prediction Center's outlook for April-June does have a tendency for above normal precipitation in eastern Minnesota, but we will have to wait and see.
+The Climate Prediction Center's outlook for April-June has equal chances for above, below, or normal precipitation in eastern Minnesota, but we will have to wait and see.

 Upcoming dates of note: